José Baroja: Biography

 During his stay in Mexico, Baroja became a member of the Poets of the World Movement, in addition to becoming the co-founder of Audacia Editorial, in Zapopan, Jalisco.

 In 2020, he participated in the International Festival of Sonora Literature, in San Luis Río Colorado and publish in Lima, Peru, El lado oscuro de la sombra y otros ladridos.

 In 2021, No fue un catorce de febrero y otros cuentos is published in Spain.

 In 2022, he married the Mexican writer Leyda Mariscal.

 In 2023 he is incorporated as an author in the directory of the Creative Community of Los Ríos, dependent on the Ministry of Cultures, arts and heritage of the Government of Chile.
 It also publishes in Barcelona, Spain, Sueño en Guadalajara y otros cuentos, a book, according to the Chilean magazine Freakopolis, that offers a unique window into everyday life and the wounds of contemporary Mexico, while it was translated into French by Agata Mendes de Carvalho in Toulouse, France, and is part of the Chilean delegation that participates in the Guadalajara International Book Fair, along with writers such as Victor Munita Fritis, Alejandro Zambra, Pablo Simonetti, María José Ferrada, the scientists Sebastián Pérez and Paula Jofré, and the visual artists Consuelo Terra, Pablo Delcielo and Catalina Bu.

 In 2024, he is included in the Encyclopedia of Literature in Mexico (ELEM), a digital encyclopedia on the literature of Mexico, edited by the Foundation for Mexican Letters, supported by the Ministry of Culture and the National Institute of Fine Arts and Literature from Mexico.
 This year, he also becomes the host of the radio show La Otra Historia: Fútbol, Literatura y Rock & Pop, broadcast from Guadalajara and created by Chilean poet Víctor Munita Fritis and cultural manager David Meneses.

-In 2025, Un hijo de perra y otros cuentos is included in Miguel de Cervantes Virtual Library, in Madrid, Spain, and in the Chilean Digital Public Library.
+In 2025, El hombre del terrón de azúcar y otros cuentos and Un hijo de perra y otros cuentos are included in Miguel de Cervantes Virtual Library, in Madrid, Spain, and in the Chilean Digital Public Library.
+He also takes part in the 15th Used and Antiquarian Book Fair of Guadalajara and participates once again in the Guadalajara International Book Fair, further consolidating his relationship with Mexico.

+In 2026, he participates in the Guadalajara Municipal Book Fair alongside Mexican writer Pablo Gómez Martínez.
+Their dialogue addressed education, civic life in Guadalajara, and the broader social implications of the 2026 FIFA World Cup, including a critical assessment of its urban, cultural, and economic effects, with particular attention to the crisis of disappeared persons in Mexico and its social impacts, including its effects on education and educational opportunities.
+That same year, his work as a columnist on education and society in Le Monde Diplomatique and Zona Docs stands out as significant, as it extends his intellectual concerns beyond academic and literary spaces into public debate, linking educational questions with broader social, democratic, and civic issues.
+This intervention is consistent with concerns that have been identified in academic analyses of his work.
+Donde habita el olvido is published in Mendoza, Argentina.